FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 ## Source Code Organization
-The project files for this demo are located in the `FreeRTOS/Demo/XCOREAI_xClang/RTOSDemo` directory.
-FreeRTOS Port files compiled in the project are in the `FreeRTOS/Source/portable/ThirdParty/xClang/XCOREAI` directory.
+The project files for this demo are located in the `FreeRTOS/Demo/XCOREAI_xClang/RTOSDemo` directory of the [FreeRTOS SMP Demo Git repository](https://github.com/FreeRTOS/Lab-Project-FreeRTOS-SMP).
+FreeRTOS Port files compiled in the project are in the
+`FreeRTOS/Source/portable/ThirdParty/xClang/XCOREAI` directory.

 ----